yuva19102003/DevSecOps-project/README.md

 1. Navigate to the `backend` directory.
 2. Install the required dependencies.
-3. Create a `config.go` file with your database connection details.
-4. Start the backend server.
+3. Start the backend server.

 ### Running the Frontend